RodGuarneros/PyCitySchools_Analysis/README.md

 # PyCitySchools_Analysis

-Performance of 15 schools analysis
+Performance analysis  of 15 schools, based on python.